 Oats, apple, cinnamon, quinoa was on the menu.
-This was my last camp meal I had in my pack.
+This was the last camp meal I had with me.
 I heated up my water, mixed it in the bag and placed it between my ribcage and my right elbow.
-The clock was set for 2 sleep cycles.
+The alarm clock was set for 2 sleep cycles.
 I fluffed my hydration pack, placed my head on it as the warmth of camp meal bag added comfort as I nodded off.

-3:30 ate a few bites of my camp meal and then was on the bike Rolling to the trailhead.
+3:30 am ate a few bites of my camp meal and then was on the bike Rolling to the trailhead.
 I had a hope of something magical being in the lock boxes at the trailhead.
 It was full of empty bottles of water, empty bags of chips, empty this empty that.
 It wasn’t that I needed anything at that point in time.
-I just knew from now until the end of the race there was one faucet and one dirty river water opportunity and no food.
-I closed the boxes back up and moved out.
+I knew from now until the end of the race there was one faucet and one dirty river water opportunity and no food.
+I closed the boxes and moved out.
 Next destination, water at the public works fence faucet.

 The morning was crisp and chilly.
 I looked for a way to cherish it the best way I could.
 You want to cuss the cold while being thankful it is not blazing hot like it will be in a few hours.
 By 7:15 the sun had broken over the mountains and it was time to bask in the sunlight and brew a cup of Coffee.
 I mad soup out of what was left in my camp meal packet.
 That was the best Quinoa colored water a boy could ask for.

 It looked like I might have a thousand calories for today’s efforts.
 My food every 15 minutes was not going to happen today.
 For the math folks out there I’m 6’4 and require a base of 3200 calories a day if I’m sitting at a desk resting.
 Today is not going to be one of those resting days.

-With 10 miles to go, I flatted out and had to put a tube in.
-The replacement tub went out with a bang and left me down in the dirt where my Coast flashlight jumped off my bike and dedicated itself to the AZT.
+A few miles down the trail, the replacement tube went out with a bang and left me down in the dirt where my Coast flashlight jumped off my bike and dedicated itself to the AZT.
 After 2 tubes I ran out of options and just started to push a flat bike to the end.
 I was running low on water but thought I could get to the end of the race ok.